Tumbler (glass)

 A tumbler is a flat-floored beverage container usually made of plastic, glass or stainless steel.

 Theories vary as to the etymology of the word tumbler.
 One such theory is that the glass originally had a pointed or convex base and could not be set down without spilling.
 Another is that they had weighted bottoms which caused them to right themselves if knocked over.

+The modern tumbler comes in various sizes and shapes, designed to accommodate a wide range of beverages from water and juice to sophisticated cocktails.